 - Water to seal the Ghujias

 - For the dough, rub flour and ghee between your fingers for the next 5 – 6 minutes.
 Do not skip this step.

-- Adding water little by little bind dough.
-Dough should be firm yet soft.
+- Adding ¼ cup water at time bind dough.
+The dough should be firm to touch.
 Knead it for 5 minutes.
 Perform dimple test (see recipe notes).
 Cover the dough with a wet muslin cloth and set aside.

-- To make filling, in a heavy bottomed pan heat ghee on medium heat, add crumbled mawa and turn the flame to low.
+- To make the filling, in heavy-bottomed pan heat ghee on medium heat, add grated khoya and turn the flame to low.

 - On low flame stirring occasionally let mawa turn into light golden in color.
-At this stage mawa will leave it’s own ghee and start leaving sides of the pan (refer to the step-by-step images above).
+At this stage, mawa will leave its own ghee and start leaving sides of the pan (refer to the step-by-step images above).
 Turn off the gas and set aside until it cools down.

-- Once mawa cools down mix in sugar, coconut, dry fruits mixture, chironji, cardamom powder, and saffron.
+- Once mawa cools down, mix in sugar, coconut, dry fruits mixture, chironji, cardamom powder, and saffron.
 Mix nicely and crumble the chunks of roasted khoya.

-- For making ghujias, knead the dough again for a minute.
+- For making ghujias, knead the dough once again for a minute or so.

-- Place the rolled dough into gujia mold.
+- Place the rolled dough into gujia mould.
 Dip your finger in the water and spread it around the edges of the rolled dough.